ClubPetro/frontend-challenge/README.md

+# Setting to run the application with the .env environment variable

+Create an .env file and insert the content that is in .env.sample

 # Getting Started Backend

-In the backend directory (/backend), you can run:
+In the backend directory /backend, you can run:

 ### `npm start`
+Open [http://localhost:3006](http://localhost:3006) to view the json-server running.

-Open [http://localhost:3000](http://localhost:3006) to view it in the browser.
+Open [http://localhost:3006/places](http://localhost:3006/places) to view the json content.

 # Getting Started with Create React App